-- Worker’s compensation does not pay out anything for pain and suffering.
-You can only get this form of compensation from a lawsuit.
+- Workers’ compensation does not pay out anything for pain and suffering.
+You can only get this form of compensation from a personal injury lawsuit.

 - The construction industry is New York’s most dangerous industry.
-If construction companies aren’t held liable for injuries they will not improve safety conditions.
+If construction companies aren’t held liable for injuries, they will not improve safety conditions for future workers.

-If you are injured on the job you should see a doctor immediately.
+If you are injured on the job, see a doctor immediately.
 In serious situations, you’ll be rushed to the emergency room.
 Even if your injury doesn’t seem serious, it is highly recommended you go see a doctor.
 Some seemingly minor injuries can become severe enough to end your career if left untreated.

 If you are injured on the job, go to a doctor you know you can trust.
 If the nature of your injury is urgent, go to the emergency room right away.
 The insurance company can wait to get a statement until you have a lawyer at your side.

 What damages can a New York construction accident lawyer help me recover?